 If you don’t want to wait, get 20 people together and I’ll run a class just for you!
 E-mail me for more information.

-We are now offering a PBH Master Class with an extra co-op/classroom module.
+We are now offering a PBH Master Class with an extra co-op/classroom module for groups/classes/co-ops/etc. who would like to take the class together (minimum of 20 participants) and learn how to start and nurture project groups.
+Cost is $120 per person.
 E-mail me for more information.

 In this six-week class, we drill down deeper into the core ideas of mentoring and self-directed learning and help you put those ideas into immediate practice.

 Each week you’ll receive new material I’ve written specifically for this course along with simple assignments.
 Class discussions are held in a private forum on this site.
 We’ll be experimenting with making small but impactful changes.
 We’ll focus not only on learning how to mentor our children, but on how to apply the same principles to our own lives.

 I will be giving reading assignments, so please purchase a copy of the book before class begins or borrow a copy from your library or a friend.
 We will not be reading the book straight through, so if possible, please do that before class begins.

 This class is not only for homeschoolers — it is for any parent or teacher who is interested in supporting children’s interests and helping them become active thinkers, learners, makers, and doers.